 - Education, health or social care provision in the EHC plan is no longer meeting the child or young person’s needs. and/or

 - If the child or young person has been excluded from school or is considered to be at risk of exclusion

 - If the child or young person has been put on a part time timetable with no clear end date or progress towards resuming a full time education.

 - If the child or young person is struggling to attend (perhaps due to anxiety) and the strategies being used by school are not working

 It is often the school itself that will suggest an interim or emergency annual review is necessary.
 However, if this is not the case then talk to the school as well as contacting your planning coordinator in writing.
 Explain what has changed or been happening (especially if it is one or more from the list above) and that the EHC Plan needs to be reviewed.
-If you have any up to date evidence which supports the need for any changes, then include this in your letter / email and attach a copy and be clear about what you are asking for.
-This may be in the form of emails or letters from the school, assessment results, professional reports etc.
+If you have any up to date evidence which supports the need for any changes, then include this in your letter / email and attach a copy.
+And be clear about what you are asking for.
+Supporting evidence may be in the form of emails or letters from the school, assessment results or professional reports

-As there is no right of appeal if the Local Authority (ie your planning coordinator) refuses your request for an early review, you can:
+As there is no right of appeal if the local authority (i.e. a representative of the SEN Assessment Team) refuses your request for an early review, you can:

 What if i disagree with any of the decisions?

 If you disagree with a decision made by the LA (apart from a refusal to do an early review), and have been notified of their decision formally, then you can:

 Children and families act 2014 Part 3 section 44